-Describe Recruitment Efforts in 2021-2022 Describe Recruitment Plans in 2022-2023 Economically Disadvantaged ED students are generally overrepresented in transfer school populations.
-This year, our Economically Disadvantaged population was at 83%.
+Describe Recruitment Efforts in 2021-2022 Describe Recruitment Plans in 2022-2023 ED students are generally overrepresented in transfer school populations.

+Economically Disadvantaged This year, our Economically Disadvantaged population was at 83%.
 Our ED population has always been high because of the nature of our program.
-According to the NYSED Enrollment & Retention Calculator, we should have an ED population of 79.7% and we have 83%.
+According to the NYSED Enrollment & Retention Calculator, we should have an ED population of 79.3% and we have 83%.
 We will continue with our strategies from the previous year.
 Our focus will be on all students completing lunch forms, as non-completion decreases our rate of students classified as ED.
 English Language Learners We continued our work with contacts in the community that work with groups that reach out to immigrant groups.
-We are getting more and more students who are new to the country, particularly from the south border.
+Jamaica has a large number of people new to the country.
 This has been successful this year, we established connections prior to the pandemic and we have kept these lines open even though there was little movement over the last year.
-According to the NYSED Enrollment & Retention Calculator, we should have an ELL population of 8.1% and 9% of our population was identified as ELL.
+According to the NYSED Enrollment & Retention Calculator, we should have an ELL population of 11.2% and 14% of our population was identified as ELL.
 We will continue with our outreach efforts with groups serving immigrant youth.
 Further, we will continue to focus on those communities where ELL students are most likely to reside.
-As with ED populations, transfer schools tend to have more SWD than surrounding district schools.

-Students with Disabilities This is a strong area for us and we will continue to work with CSE and other organizations in the community (including district schools) to recruit IEP students.
-According to the NYSED Enrollment & Retention Calculator, we should have an SWD population of 17.8%.
-41% of our population was identified as ELL.
+Students with Disabilities As with ED populations, transfer schools tend to have more SWD than surrounding district schools.
+This is a strong area for us and we will continue to work with CSE and other organizations in the community (including district schools) to recruit IEP students.
+According to the NYSED Enrollment & Retention Calculator, we should have an SWD population of 14.4%.
+36% of our population was identified as ELL.
 We will continue with our recruitment efforts as before.
 We always recruit many more SWD students than the district.
 We will continue to take students from District 75.
-We believe our high SPED enrollment is an indication of our good faith efforts to enroll students in this group. as ELL.
+We believe our high SPED enrollment is an indication of our good faith efforts to enroll students in this group.